nightscout/cgm-remote-monitor/CONTRIBUTING.md

 Most cgm-remote-monitor hackers use github's ticketing system, along with Facebook cgm-in-the-cloud, and gitter.

-We use git-flow, with `master` as our production, stable branch, and `dev` is used to queue up for upcoming releases.
+We use [git-flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), with `master` as our production, stable branch, and
+`dev` is used to queue changes for upcoming releases.
 Everything else is done on branches, hopefully with names that indicate what to expect.

 Once `dev` has been reviewed and people feel it's time to release, we follow the git-flow release process, which creates a new tag and bumps the version correctly.
-See sem-ver for versioning strategy.
+See [sem-ver](https://semver.org/) for versioning strategy.

-Every commit is tested by travis.
+Every commit is tested by Travis CI.
 We encourage adding tests to validate your design.
 We encourage discussing your use cases to help everyone get a better understanding of your design.

 ## Other Dev Tips

 * Join the [Gitter chat][gitter-url]
-* Get a local dev environment setup if you haven't already
+* Get a local dev environment setup if you haven't already.
 * Try breaking up big features/improvements into small parts.
-It's much easier to accept small PR's
+It's much easier to accept small PR's.
-* Create tests for your new code, and for the old code too.
+* Create tests for your new code as well as the old code.
 We are aiming for a full test coverage.
-* If your going to be working in old code that needs lots of reformatting consider doing the clean as a separate PR.
+* If you're going to be working in old code that needs lots of reformatting, consider doing it as a separate PR.
-* If you can find others to help test your PR is will help get them merged in sooner.
+* If you can find others to help test your PR, it will help get them merged in sooner.